 But neither is thinking of that right now.

 No, all Toshiro is thinking about is the fact that her curves fit perfectly into him, and that he can clearly feel the suppleness of her body through their wet, flimsy, easy to dispose of clothing.

 All Karin can think about is the fact that Toshiro's eyes have darkened drastically, that he hasn't gotten off her yet, and that she can't bring herself to move a muscle.

 Their eyes are locked.
 His are filled with a raw hunger, underlined by complete adoration.
 Hers are filled with confusion, underlined by utter apprehension.
 The tension surrounding them is so thick and concentrated she is afraid of so much as breathing.

 She decides that now is most definitely the time to start sorting out her feelings for this man.

-Well… She hates that he loves to get on her nerves.
+Well… she hates that he loves to get on her nerves.
 His arrogance irritates her.
 His hot and cold attitude confuses the shit out of her.
-She's offended that he always thinks she needs to be protected… At the same time, she feels warm every time she remembers that he cares enough to try and protect her.
+She's offended that he always thinks she needs to be protected… At the same time, she feels a strange warmth every time she remembers that he cares enough to try and protect her.
 His presence makes her feel safe, like it's okay to be herself.
-With him, she doesn't have to hide behind the mask that she has spent years perfecting.
+With him, she doesn't have to hide behind the mask she had spent years perfecting.